Locally symmetric spaces and K-theory of number fields

+We start with a {\bf notational remark}: the notion of disjoint cone for topological spaces resp.\ simplicial sets.
+This notion will be useful for considering the homology of a group relative to possibly more than one subgroup.

-We start with a {\bf notational remark}.
-Let $X$ be a topological space and $A_1,\ldots,A_s\subset X$ a set of (not necessarily disjoint) subspaces.
+{\bf Disjoint cone of topological spaces.} Let $X$ be a topological space and $A_1,\ldots,A_s\subset X$ a set of (not necessarily disjoint) subspaces.
 There is a (not necessarily injective) continuous mapping from the {\bf disjoint} union $A_1\dot{\cup}\ldots\dot{\cup}A_s$ to $X$.

 We define the {\bf disjoint cone} to be the pushout of the diagram